PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

   + Divide into two DNA LoBind tubes (approx 250µL / tube)
   + Add 2.5 volumes Ethanol 100% (i.e. approx 625µL 100% EtOH).
   + Centrifuge 10 min 16000g, 4°C, carefully remove supernatant without disturbing the pellet
-  + Wash with 70% ethanol
+  + Wash with 70% ethanol.
+Spin again and remove supernatant
   + Air dry 10-20 min
   + Resuspend each pellet in 15μl of [Tris-EDTA](Tris-EDTA.md).
 Combine the two pellets of the same IP together.
 Combine the two pellets of the Input together.
 The total volume is 30µL.